hackmysql/website/content/announcing-finch-mysql-benchmarking.md

 tags: ["mysql", "benchmarks", "finch"]
 aliases:
   - /post/announcing-finch-mysql-benchmarking/
+params:
+  description: "Finch is a new declarative MySQL benchmarking tool for experts and modern infrastructure, designed to handle the workloads and flexibility that sysbench cannot."
 ---

 I'm happy to announce [Finch](https://github.com/square/finch): a new MySQL benchmarking tool for experts, developers, and modern infrastructure.